Certificate & Diploma Herbal Medicine Courses NZ

 Students are supported in two key ways

 The forum is an open, friendly place to ask questions and share experiences, resources and case studies.
 The teachers will regularly come on to the forum to participate and students are also encouraged to share their points of view and to learn from each other.
+Danielle also runs a regular, live and informal student gathering through a free, online video platform that all students are welcome to participate in.

-Individual mentoring is a vital part of the Diploma courses and, as the journey progresses, students will be directed towards further learning assignments in the areas that they and we identify as needing more attention.
+Individual mentoring is a vital part of the Diploma courses and, as the journey progresses, students will be directed towards further learning in the areas that they and we identify as needing more attention.